bigeasy/fracture/README.md

-    Deadlock occurs when an entry in the queue depends on a result of an entry in the queue that precedes it and there are not enough strands available for the proceding entry to consume the proceding entry.
+    Deadlock occurs when an entry in the queue depends on a result of an entry in the queue that precedes it and there are not enough strands available for the proceeding entry to consume the proceeding entry.

     Race conditions are more difficult to describe and are Node.js specific.
 More on those later.